dddrrreee/cs140e-win19/labs/README.md

   OO-interface that lets you package a variety of disparete things as files, directories, links and interact with them using a uniform set of verbs (e.g., `open()-read()-write()-close()`).

+### Virtual Memory

+  12. [lab12-vm.0](lab12-vm.0/): Virtual memory and the SD card file system are the biggest unknowns in our universe, so we'll bang out quick versions of each, and then circle back around and make your system more real.
+This lab is a semi-lecture on the big picture of virtual memory, then you take a working VM system and replace its page table manipulation with your own.

+  13. [lab13-vm.1](lab13-vm.1/): The previous lab defined the main noun in the virtual memory universe (the page table); this lab does the main verbs used to set up the VM hardware, including how to synchronize hardware, translation, and page table state (more subtle than it sounds).
+At the end you should be able to delete all our starter code.

+  14. TBD: you will do the final piece of VM: setting up protection and handling faults.
+We will do a cute hack using this ability.

 ### Binary code: